 C.A.S. candidates: You will wear your cap, gown, and appropriate master's hood and drape your stole over your arm.

 Wear the mortarboard square on your head, parallel to the ceiling.
-The tassel should be on the left front side as you have already earned degrees.
+The tassel should be on the left front side, as you have already earned your bachelor's degree.
 You will march in carrying your stole over your right forearm with the velvet trim closest to your hand.
 See vesting instructions.

-Welcome to the Buffalo State Alumni Association.
+Welcome to your Buffalo State Alumni Association.
 Upon graduating, you become one of more than 100,000 alumni living in Western New York and around the world.
 As a graduate, you are a member for life.
-You will receive your alumni membership card and benefits information with your diploma at your permanent address.
-Visit the Buffalo State Alumni Association website regularly to stay in touch, update your contact information, and be part of alumni life at Buffalo State.
+With your Alumni ID, you have access to benefits and services offered specifically to alumni of Buffalo State, including both on-campus and off-campus benefits.
+If you would like to receive and Alumni ID card, please click here to request one.
+Visit the Buffalo State Alumni Association website regularly to learn about upcoming events around the country, update your contact information, and be part of alumni life at Buffalo State.